evkx/evkx.github.io/content/models/mhero/i/i/_index.md

 ## Battery, Range, and Charging

 The high-capacity battery has a gross capacity of 142.7 kWh and a net usable capacity of 135.0 kWh, providing a 7.7 kWh buffer (5.4%) for battery protection.
+With a nominal voltage of 381.68 volts, the system is classified as a 400-volt battery system, aligning with industry standards.

 According to the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 450 km (280 miles), with an energy consumption rate of 30.0 kWh/100 km (3 mi/kWh).
 For more details about the range, see real-world data and range listings on this model’s [range and consumption](rangeandconsumption/) page.